argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 ## Pretraining in data parallel mode

+Note: for the sake of the tutorial, we have precompiled the model to reduce the execution time.

 1. Create a folder for pretraining in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-pretrain-job-LBS1024.sh` to it.
 Then, go to that folder.
 Example:

    ```bash